brianchuchua/technical-reading-notes/clean-code.md

 * Function headers - Short functions with well-chosen names don't need function headers.
 * Javadocs in nonpublic code - Don't do this.

+## Chapter 5 - Formatting

+* You want your code to look like it was written by a group of professionals, not drunken sailors.

+### The Purpose of Formatting

+* Formatting is more important than getting it working.
+Your code style may long outlive its functionality.

+### Vertical Formatting

+* Based on comparative data of several projects, files shouldn't be much longer than 200-500 lines.

+### The Newspaper Metaphor

+* Just like reading newspaper headlines, we want the name of a file to be simple and explanatory.
+And as we go deeper down the page, you get to lower-level details.
+This makes it usable.

+### Vertical Openness Between Concepts

+* Each group of lines should represent a clear thought.
+Separate these with blank lines.

+### Vertical Density

+* Lines of code that are closely associated should be vertically dense.

+### Vertical Distance

+* It sucks to hunt around a file.
+Things that are closely related should be near each other.

+#### Variable Declarations

+* Variable declarations should be near their usage.
+* Since our functions are small, local variables should appear at the top.
+* Control variables for loops should be declared within the loop statement.
+  * Sometimes you have to declare them at the top.
+That's OK.
+* Instance variables should be at the top of the class.
+  * Back in C++, with the _scissors rule_, instance variables would go at the bottom.
+  * In Java, it's at the top.
+Uncle Bob prefers that.
+    * He gives an example of instance variables hidden between two functions in JUnit, yuck!

+#### Dependent Functions

+* They should be close to each other.
+* The caller should be above the callee -- it gives the program a natural flow.

+#### Conceptual Affinity

+* If they're related, make the vertical distance short between two items.

+#### Vertical Ordering

+* Function call dependencies should point in the downward direction.
+  * The function that is called should be below the function that does the calling.
+    * _This is the opposite of some languages: Pascal, C, and C++_
+  * This is because we expect low level details to come last, like reading the newspaper.

+### Horizontal Formatting

+* How wide should a line be?
+  * The old limit was 80.
+Now 120 is fine.

+### Horizontal Openness and Density

+* Whitespace horizontally is useful for grouping related things (parameters in a function) and separating things (the left and right sides of an assignment operation).
+* It's also useful for highlighting the precedence of operators.
+  * Watch out for tools demolishing these choices.

+### Horizontal Alignment

+* In the assembly days, would one align variable identifiers horizontally in table-like structures.
+  * Not needed anymore.
+A code smell that the list should be shorter.

+### Indentation

+* Done to show scope in blocks.
+Standard fare.
+Keep indenting.
+  * Uncle Bob does not declare a space vs tab preference here. :)
+* Even when dealing with a potential one liner if statement, he feels it's best to stick to indentation and not collapse them into one line.

+### Dummy Scopes

+* If you have a blank line, like a while loop with nothing in it, put the semicolon in a separate line to make it visible.

+### Team Rules

+* Your code should not look like a jumble of different styles.
+* Make a team standard and stick to it.
+Configure IDEs and linters are appropriate.

+### Uncle Bob's Formatting Rules

+* He gives a code sample with his coding style represented.